jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 [](#pac-attr-format) of PAC-Type set to the appropriate value.
 The peer MUST successfully authenticate the EAP server and validate the Crypto-Binding TLV as defined in [](#crypto-binding-tlv) before issuing the request.

-The peer MUST send separate PAC TLVs for each type of PAC it wants to be provisioned.
-Multiple PAC TLVs can be sent in the same packet or in different packets.
-The EAP server will send the PACs after its internal policy has been satisfied, or it MAY ignore the request or request additional authentications if its policy dictates.
+The peer MAY only request a single Tunnel PAC it wants to be provisioned.
+Additional PAC TLVs MUST be ignored by the server.
+The EAP server will send the PAC after its internal policy has been satisfied, or it MAY ignore the request or request additional authentications if its policy dictates.
 The server MAY cache the request and provision the PACs requested after all of its internal policies have been satisfied.
 If a peer receives a PAC with an unknown type, it MUST ignore it.
 A PAC TLV containing a PAC-Acknowledge attribute MUST be sent by the peer to acknowledge the receipt of the Tunnel PAC.
 A PAC TLV containing a PAC-Acknowledge attribute MUST NOT be used by the peer to acknowledge the receipt of other types of PACs.
 If the peer receives a PAC TLV with an unknown attribute, it SHOULD ignore the unknown attribute.

 ### Certificate Provisioning within the Tunnel {#cert-provisioning}